 I get it, washing your hair is time consuming and it removes color and other treatments faster.
 My color turns brassy much faster than it should and smoothing treatments NEVER last as long as they claim.
 And it’s my fault.
 I wash my hair every day.
 It needs washing every day.
 I am a “sweaty mess” when I work out and there is no way dry shampoo will cut it.
-If I skipped a day (or two or three) between washing my hair would smell and my scalp would start to itch and then start to get flaky.
-Once- on the recommendation of my hair dresser- I tried washing every other day.
-Shortly after, my husband (who doesn’t notice much about my appearance) asked why my hair smelled sweaty… back to washing daily for me.
+If I skipped a day (or two or three) between washing my hair, it begins to smell and my scalp starts to itch and become flaky.
+Once – on the recommendation of my hairdresser – I tried washing every other day.
+Shortly after, my husband (who doesn’t notice much about my appearance) asked why my hair smells sweaty… back to washing daily for me.

 Notice I said “unless the scalp is washed.”
 You don’t have to wash all of your hair, just the scalp and the hair that is directly attached, this is where the yeast, oils and dead skin cells build up to create the flaking and itching.

 So how does one wash the scalp and not the rest of the hair?
 I recommend coating the hair with a cheaper conditioner and then lathering shampoo on the scalp.
 When you rinse the shampoo the conditioner creates a barrier for the parts of the hair that is drier and more damaged.

 Another recommendation – use a medicated or “naturally medicated” shampoo one to two times per week.
 Medicated shampoos that I recommend: Nizoral (1% or 2%), Selenium Sulfide (Selsun Blue and others), and T-Sal.